-In the opinion of DeCotiis, FitzPatrick, Cole & Giblin, LLP, Bond Counsel, assuming continuing compliance by the Township of River Vale (the "Township") with certain covenants described herein, under current law, interest on the Notes is not includable in gross income for federal income tax purposes and is not an item of tax preference under Section 57 of the Internal Revenue Code of 1986, as amended ("Code"), for purposes of computing the federal alternative minimum tax.
-No opinion is expressed regarding other federal tax consequences arising with respect to the Notes.
-Further, in the opinion of Bond Counsel, under current law interest on the Notes and any gain on the sale thereof are not includable as gross income under the New Jersey Gross Income Tax Act.
+In the opinion of DeCotiis, FitzPatrick, Cole & Giblin, LLP, Bond Counsel, assuming continuing compliance by the Township of River Vale (the "Township") with certain covenants described herein, under current law, interest on the Bonds and the Tax-Exempt Notes is not includable in gross income for federal income tax purposes and is not an item of tax preference under Section 57 of the Internal Revenue Code of 1986, as amended ("Code"), for purposes of computing the federal alternative minimum tax.
+No opinion is expressed regarding other federal tax consequences arising with respect to the Bonds and the Tax-Exempt Notes.
+Further, in the opinion of Bond Counsel, under current law interest on the Obligations and any gain on the sale thereof are not includable as gross income under the New Jersey Gross Income Tax Act.
 See "TAX MATTERS" herein.